japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 `requestExecutors` is a "decorator" method that ultimately calls a cluster-specific <<doRequestTotalExecutors, doRequestTotalExecutors>> method and returns whether the request was acknowledged or not (it is assumed `false` by default).

-NOTE: `requestExecutors` method is part of link:spark-service-ExecutorAllocationClient.adoc[ExecutorAllocationClient Contract] that xref:ROOT:SparkContext.adoc#requestExecutors[SparkContext uses for requesting additional executors] (as a part of a developer API for dynamic allocation of executors).
+NOTE: `requestExecutors` method is part of spark-service-ExecutorAllocationClient.md[ExecutorAllocationClient Contract] that ROOT:SparkContext.md#requestExecutors[SparkContext uses for requesting additional executors] (as a part of a developer API for dynamic allocation of executors).

 When called, you should see the following INFO message followed by DEBUG message in the logs: